-Hunt Group control protocol (that is, a device from a vendor other than Digital). huntgroup Specifies that the DEC Hunt Group control protocol be used.
-Use this keyword if you are connecting the SmartTRUNK to another GSR.
+Hunt Group control protocol (that is, a device from a vendor other than Cabletron or DIGITAL). huntgroup Specifies that the DEC Hunt Group control protocol be used.
+Use this keyword if you are connecting the SmartTRUNK to another GSR or Cabletron SmartSwitch Router.